HOW DO DATA COMPARE WITH HYPOTHESES?

 However, statistics cannot help to answer Question (2).
 Addressing Question (2) most often requires interpretation of data with reference to other studies or points of reference.
 Therefore, Question (2) is completely separate from Question (1).
 Putting data into perspective in the Results can provide information useful to address the importance of any differences (i.e. Question 2) in the Discussion.

 Finding statistical differences between or among groups do not in and of themselves indicate whether the differences matter.

-Significant differences do not necessitate substantial differences.
+Significant differences do not necessitate substantial or meaningful differences.
 For example, some studies have suggested that eating meat significantly decreases life expectancy relative to diets low in meat (Singh et al., 2003).
 Should people stop eating meat to increase their life expectancy?

 If the magnitude of decreases in life expectancy average approximately 3 years, different people might make very different decisions about how much 3 years of life matters relative to the quality of life of eating meat.
 The statistical question of whether eating meat causes significantly lower life expectancy is totally separate from the question of the relative value of eating meat relative to lifespan.